How to Exit Your Small Business

 Financial Plan

 No matter how you plan to exit your small business, it triggers several financial events you’ll need to account for.
-Talk to Small Business BC’s Business Broker and let them guide you through the financial considerations involved in the brokerage process.
+With this in mind, it’s recommended you explore your unique circumstances with a business broker.